coreos/quay-docs/guides/notifications.md

 An e-mail will be sent to the specified address describing the event that occurred.

-Note: All e-mail addresses will have to be verified on a **per-repository** basis
+Note: All e-mail addresses will have to be verified on a **per-repository** basis.

 #### <i class="fa fa-lg method-icon fa-link"></i>Webhook POST
 <a name="webhook"></a>